User Stories - How To Write, Templates, And Examples

 Writing a user story might seem like an easy thing, once you’ve collected enough information about your users, their needs, and what their goals are.

-But when the feature’s quality is on the line and depends on how well you define the user story, you simply can’t sit back and hope for the best, can you?
+But when your feature’s quality depends on how well you define the user story, you simply can’t afford to wing it when it comes to writing user stories, can you?

 Templates to write the perfect user story